What Does a Psychic Medium Think

-When I received my friend’s email, I was driving home from a Doctor’s appointment myself.
-With a Doctor, who not only believes in those in Spirit, but actually, identifies as being a sensitive, as well (they’re out there, y’all).
-On the way home, reading her email aloud to my significant other, we discussed it, and I started to climb up on my Spirit high-horse.
+When I received my friend's email, I was driving home from a doctor's appointment myself.
+With a doctor, who not only believes in those in Spirit, but, identifies as being a sensitive, as well.
+They are out there.

-We decide the real issue here was a difference in opinions, based on a difference of life experiences, where the problem, only arose, when one person, insisted on forcing their truth on another.
+The real issue here was a difference in opinions, based on a variation of life experiences, where the problem, only arose, when one person, insisted on forcing their truth on another.

-An experience like this one, while unpleasant, is a learning experience on the nature of opinion, personal truth, and belief systems . . and the best way possible way to respect others.
+An experience like this one, while unpleasant, is a learning experience on the nature of opinion, personal truth, and belief system and the best way possible way to respect others.

 When someone questions your belief, your experience, and ultimately, your reality, you have a chance to ponder the nature of opinion, and where opinions originate from in the first place.